 The look of the opera was traditional, but there were some updated jokes about cell phones and Sting’s “The Last Ship.”
 Bergeret even interjected himself into the action while he was leading the orchestra.

 The production contained too much mugging for my taste, though I heard a little boy seated behind me giggling throughout the performance.
 In fact, Gilbert & Sullivan operettas are ideal family fare.

 The performance included a champagne toast and everyone joining in for “Auld Lang Syne.”

-The G&S Players will be back with a production of “The Gondoliers or, the King of Barataria” from May 15-17 at NYU’s Skirball Center for the Performing Arts.
+The G&S Players will be back with a production of “The Gondoliers or, the King of Barataria” May 15–17 at NYU’s Skirball Center for the Performing Arts.

 Barry Bassis has been a music, theater, and travel writer for over a decade for various publications.